 2) Shampoo / Conditioner Bottles

 You can get epic Shampoo / Conditioner bars that look much like a soap bar and are so much better for the environment.
-You can pick these up at local markets, or check out Ethique - who for the month of July have a buy 2 get 1 free sale on!
+You can pick these up at local markets, or check out Ethique or our mates over at Block Dock who both have an epic range to choose from!

 3) Paper Towels - use cloths